 Lime kiln shown on the 1st edition Ordnance Survey map of 1891.
 By the second edition of 1907 it was marked as Old Limekiln indicating abandonment.
-It was described at a field visit by DAT in 1994 as stone-built and freestanding with a brick facing.
-One draw hole facing north which has a square opening topped by a steel lintel.
-One kiln eye which still has a metal chute.
-Pot is 5.0m deep, brick lined and 4.0m in diameter.
-Kiln is 12.0m long x c.15.0m high.
-The brick facing suggests a 20th century rebuild or repair of an erstwhile disused kiln.
-This is borne out by the existence of a large shallow 20th century quarry 50m to the south which does not appear on the early mapping (PRN 27877) and would have required a kiln to process lime.
+Stone built it has a rounded front wall housing an unusual bottle shaped draw hole opening facing northeast.
+There are two kiln eyes in a single aperture.
+The roof of the draw hole passage is crudely corbelled and capped by large flat limestone slabs.
+The kiln is 7.0m long x 4.6m high.
+The pot diameter is 4.2m.
 (P.Sambrook 1994).
-The original quarry for the 19th century kiln was located to the immediate North east.
-It lies in an extensive landscape of abandoned and still operating lime workings on an outcropping ridge extending for several kilometres.
+Its feeder quarry was located 60m to the west to the immediate North east.
+It lies in an extensive landscape of old lime workings including quarry pits and faces, ruined kilns and trackways.
 The kiln appears on the most recent mapping (Mastermap, 2011).
 Recent aerial photographs (Next perspectives, 2009) show the area to be heavily wooded so its current state is unclear unclear (H Pritchard, 2013).